 = 0) AND (created_at < '2011-06-16 14:13:02') ORDER BY reports.id ASC

 if you run the following query in mysql console using explain:

-Updated by Jacob McCann about 1 year ago
+#1 Updated by Jacob McCann almost 11 years ago

 To me the slowness of the expire seems more to do with the giant arrays being generated from the loops: https://groups.google.com/d/msg/foreman-users/_Mn4oxXmP7E/lSKWXpW3JoQJ